CodyCaro/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates over a list and applies an operation to each list member .map iterastes over a list and returns another list of the same size with changes made to each index of the list.

 2. What is the difference between a function and a method?

+A function and method are both the same.
+A method is just a function that is inside of an object or class.

 3. What is closure?

+A closure is a function that is inside of another function and has access to the outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+Implicit Binding: The this refers to whatever is to the left of the dot.

+Explicit Binding: Explicit binding uses .apply, .call and .bind.

 5. Why do we need super() in an extended class?